zelanko/sql-docs.it-it/docs/odbc/reference/develop-app/asynchronous-execution-polling-method.md

 ## <a name="example"></a>Esempio

 ### <a name="description"></a>Descrizione
- In questo esempio vengono illustrate operazioni di commit asincrono.
-Operazioni di rollback possono essere eseguite anche in questo modo.
+ In questo esempio vengono illustrate le operazioni di commit asincrono.
+Anche le operazioni di rollback possono essere eseguite in questo modo.

 ### <a name="code"></a>Codice